metno/pyaerocom/docs/03_intro_class_ReadGriddedMulti.rst

         print("Current model: %s" %name)
         for var_name, data in result.data.items():
             print("\nCurrent variable: %s" %var_name)
-            # data is of type pyaerocom.GridData which uses an extended representation of the Cube class
+            # data is of type pyaerocom.GriddedData which uses an extended representation of the Cube class
             print(repr(data))